 What does a writing coach do?
 Well, pretty much whatever you need.
 From my perspective, I think of a coach as the one who helps you understand your story and characters, and turn this into a plot– that is, an expert plot-brainstormer and character-wrangler.
 That’s most useful when you’re just getting started with a story and want to figure it out ahead of time, or when you wrote a first draft and now want to reorganize it.

 But if you’ve finished a book and aren’t satisfied, my coaching can help you determine what’s wrong and how to fix those issues.
-I can work with a manuscript
+I can work with a manuscript, or a synopsis, or a mess. 🙂

 I do coaching in a low-key and affirmative way, focusing on solutions rather than just problems.
 I am a firm believer that we do our best thinking and creating when we feel free to experiment without criticism or shame.
 That’s the helpful and warm environment I’ll provide in our coaching sessions.
 (Don’t come to me for tough love.
 I can be tough, but in a generous way. 🙂